dubiacc/website/articles/en/annulments/index.md

 ignoring the spirit of the law in favor of their own personal feeling.
-The Latin Canon Law is therefore the ONLY one who actually adheres to Jesus' teaching in Luke 16:18 and distinguishes between "putting away / physical separation" (divortium imperfectum) and "anullment / true divorce" (divortium perfectum).
+The Latin Canon Law is therefore the ONLY one who actually adheres to Jesus' teaching in Luke 16:18 and distinguishes between "putting away / physical separation" (divortium imperfectum) and "annulment / true divorce" (divortium perfectum).

-Modern anullments are completely invalid by any Church standards.
+Modern annulments are completely invalid by any Church standards.
 However, as we will now see, the Church does have a remedy against adulterous spouses.

 ## Requirements for a valid marriage